How to Avoid Dumping Syndrome in Los Angeles, CA | HLB

 Early Dumping Syndrome

-When the food moves, it tends to bring a heavy amount of fluid with it.
+When the food moves, it tends to bring a lot of fluid.

-This fluid, which is a mixture of stomach acid and partially digested food and drinks, rushes into your small intestine.
-It causes symptoms like queasiness and diarrhea.
+This fluid, a mixture of stomach acid and partially digested food and drinks rushes into your small intestine.
+It causes symptoms like nausea and diarrhea.

 The symptoms of early dumping usually manifest within 30 minutes after eating.